jianjin-app/website/content/privacy-notice.md

 Email: inquiries@jianjin.app

-Last update: 3rd September 2021
+Last update: 2nd June 2023

 ## The type of personal information we collect